AmigomusaAnalytics/musatouray.github.io/pages/about.md

 image: assets/images/intro.svg
 ---

-TI am a Microsoft certified professional with Power BI and PowerApps, as well as a Masters degree in Computer Science.
+I am a Microsoft certified professional with Power BI and PowerApps, as well as a Masters degree in Computer Science.

 I have strong technical skills in using Power Query, Data Modeling, DAX, T-SQL, and Power Automate to perform ETL, design databases, create reports and dashboards, and automate workflows.
 I also have experience creating business apps using Canvas and Model driven PowerApps.